configcat-labs/ab-testing-in-ionic-sample/README.md

 Follow these steps to get the app running on your machine:
 - Click on the green 'Code' button in the repository's page and copy the URL in the text field that pops up.
-- Open the command line terminal on your computer.
+- Open the command line on your computer.
 - Run git clone [paste the link].
 - Navigate into the folder.
 - Install the dependencies.